PRIVACY POLICY

 This set of personal information enables better delivery of the service you expect from us.

-It could include personal information related to your interactions with us and conduct our activity securely, assess and better understand our activity, and optimise and manage our website and other means of communication.
+It could include personal information related to your interactions with us and allows us to provide relevant customer service and tailored marketing content, establish communications and conduct our business securely, assess and better understand our business, and optimise and manage our website and other means of communication.

 Please note that the categories mentioned in this section What personal information do we collect? also represent the categories of personal information that we have collected over the past 12 months.